bestblogever/semih.github.io/_posts/2020/2020-01-01-git-commands.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-After executing "git add <file>..." command, git tells us there is a new file in staging area which Git describes as "Changes to be commited".
+After running "git add <file>..." command, git tells us there is a new file in staging area which Git describes as "Changes to be commited".
 The file is in the staging area awaiting the commit.
 ```shell
 ~ $ git add start.txt
 ~ $ git status